-Figure FAQ CCP4.2.1: Mediterranean sea level projections.
-These projections translate the global estimates in WGI AR6 Chapter 9 to the Mediterranean basin.
-They assume that sea-level change in the Mediterranean continues to be forced by Atlantic sea-level change seen at the Gibraltar Strait (Section CCP4.1) and thus follow the global mean beyond 2100.
+Figure FAQ CCP4.2.1 | Mediterranean Sea level projections.
+These projections translate the global estimates in WGI AR6 Chapter 9 to the Mediterranean Basin (Fox-Kemper et al., 2021).
+They assume that sea level change in the Mediterranean continues to be forced by Atlantic Sea level change seen at the Gibraltar Strait (Section CCP4.1) and thus follow the global mean beyond 2100.
 Vertical ground motions induced by glacial isostatic adjustments are also included, but not those due to other natural or anthropogenic processes such as tectonics or groundwater extractions.
-Intra-basin sea-level changes are not included.
+Intra-basin sea level changes are not included.
 Data available as supplementary material.